Dagmawi-Y/Food_price_analysis-Ethiopian_Story/README.md

 - Analyzed inflation trends for key commodities in different regions of Ethiopia.
 - Visualized regional price disparities to identify areas with higher food insecurity risk.
 - Assessed market integration between Ethiopian markets for specific commodities.
-- Explored the feasibility of using cyclic graphs to represent market relationships (ongoing investigation).
+- Developed predictive models for food price forecasting in Ethiopia.

 ## Project Structure:
-- **data:** Raw and processed data files specific to Ethiopia.
+- **data source:** Raw and processed data file.
-- **notebooks:** Jupyter notebooks for data cleaning, analysis, and visualization preparation.
+- **notebook:** Jupyter notebooks for data cleaning, analysis, and visualization preparation.
-- **scripts:** Python scripts for database interaction and tasks.
+- **scripts in notebook:** Python scripts for database interaction and tasks.
-- **powerbi_reports:** Power BI report files (.pbix) with visualizations focused on Ethiopia.
+- **powerbi pdf report:** Power BI report files (.pbix) with visualizations focused on Ethiopia.
-- **documentation:** Additional notes and documentation related to the project.
+- **powerbi projects:** Additional notes and documentation related to the project.

 ## How to Run:
 1. Install required libraries (see requirements.txt).